 Colorado has a competitive business tax structure that rewards investment and innovation.
-With very low taxes at the state level, and a wide range of local tax structure, Colorado offers almost unlimited choices to meet the needs of all types of businesses.
+With low taxes at the state level, and a wide range of local tax structures, Colorado offers almost unlimited choices to meet the needs of all types of businesses.

 Colorado’s tax climate has:

 • Among the lowest income tax rates of any state with a corporate income tax.